In order to help a Veteran who’s struggling, you’ll first need to have a firm understanding of the issues at hand.

 - Hiding your drinking from others

 - Friends and family expressing concern about your drinking

 Dangers of alcohol abuse in veterans:

-- For those veterans suffering from PTSD or other comorbid mental health conditions, risk of suicide increases greatly when combined with alcohol abuse
+- For Veterans suffering from PTSD or other comorbid mental health conditions, risk of suicide increases greatly when combined with alcohol abuse

-- Continued alcohol use can cause physical and chemical changes in the brain which results in changes in both mood and behavior It can lead to stroke, high blood pressure, and irregular heartbeat.
-Also, fatty liver or alcoholic hepatitis.
+- Continued alcohol use can cause physical and health issues.
+It can lead to stroke, high blood pressure, irregular heartbeat, fatty liver, or alcoholic hepatitis

 - There is a clear link between consumption of alcohol and the following cancers: liver cancer, breast cancer, esophageal cancer, head/neck cancer, and colorectal cancer

 - Excessive alcohol use can lead to a weakened immune system, making the body more susceptible to other diseases.

 - Many Veterans turn to medical marijuana or CBD as an alternative to pain medication as a treatment for chronic pain, or to help alleviate anxiety or symptoms of PTSD.